joyfulplayer/Hot-cold-warm-boiling-takes/README.md

 cold/warm take; if youre being cyberbullied and wont just block them on every social media they have, youre a dumbass.

+boiling take; if you dont expect death threats when youre a dark/proshipper, post videos about it which is very obvious and be over dramatic/sensitive when u do get one, youre generally stupid. what do you expect..

 ill update this later.